Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Experiments

-\paragraph{Hyperparameters.} We run ISA on 2.60 GHz AMD Rome 7H12 CPU.
-The hyperparameter settings for the learning part of ISA make reference to IPPO \cite{IPPO}.
+\textbf{Hyperparameters.} We run ISA on 2.60 GHz AMD Rome 7H12 CPU.
+The hyperparameter settings for the learning part of ISA make reference to IPPO \citep{IPPO}.
 For the introduced hyperparameter $\delta$, we fine-tune its value to find the workable range.
 We observed when $\delta \in [0.15,0.45]$, the identification is correct for almost all actions across domains.
 We set $\delta=0.3$ in all tasks and this works well.
-The scale factor $\lambda$ for Hamming distance is 10 in \textit{8m}, 0 in \textit{Nagivation} and \textit{Unlock}, and 50 in other environments.
-The scaling factors in Equ. (\ref{Equ:GCR}) and (\ref{Equ:ER}) are $\alpha_1 = \beta_1 = 0$ for SMAC domain and $\alpha_1 = \beta_1 = 0.2$ for MPE domain.
-The scaling factors for environmental reward is $\alpha_2 = \beta_2 = 10$ in \textit{8m}, $\alpha_2 = \beta_2 = 0$ in \textit{3m} and \textit{2s\_vs\_1sc}, and $\alpha_2 = \beta_2 = 1$ in MPE domain.
-The number of transitions $N$ to calculate influence scopes in Algorithm \ref{alg:training} is 10,000 in 8m and 2,000 in other environments.
-The length $L$ in Algorithm \ref{alg:training} is 1 for all environments.
-More detailed descriptions about environments, baselines and hyperparameters are included in Appendix C.1$\sim$C.3.
+The scaling factors $\alpha_1$ and $\beta_1$ in Equ. (\ref{Equ:GCR}) and (\ref{Equ:ER}) are selected from $\{0, 0.2\}$ across domains.
+See Appendix B.3 for the analysis for the empirical choice of these hyperparameters.
+The number of transitions to calculate influence scopes is 10,000 in 8m and 2,000 in other environments.
+The length $L$ in Algorithm \ref{alg1} is 1 for all environments.

-\paragraph{Results.} We compare our method with baselines on 6 environments from SMAC and MPE domains to validate the superiority of ISA.
+\textbf{Results.} We compare our method with baselines on 8 environments from SMAC and MPE domains to validate the superiority of ISA.
 The results are shown in Fig. \ref{fig:compare}.
 The error bounds (i.e., shadow shapes) indicate the upper and lower bounds of the performance with 5 runs using different random seeds.
-Due to the delayed effect of actions in 2s\_vs\_1sc, we take into account the caused state changes in the next 2 steps of the current action when calculating the influence scope of actions.
-The results show that ISA significantly outperform the other methods in terms of both sample efficiency and learning performance.
+For a fair comparison, all environment interactions of ISA are counted in the total training steps shown in Fig. \ref{fig:compare}.
+This includes the Monte Carlo sampling used for influence scope estimation in Step 1 as well as the exploration phase in Step 2.
+Due to the delayed effect of actions in 2s\_vs\_1sc, we take into account the state changes in the next 2 steps of the current action when calculating $D(a_i)$.
+As shown in Fig. \ref{fig:compare}, classical MADRL methods fails to learn performance with sparse rewards.
+FoX and MASER perform well in their original papers under partially sparse environments, but struggle to learn effectively in our extremely sparse reward settings.
+ISA consistently outperforms the state-of-the-art method HMASD under same settings.
+In particular, on 2s\_vs\_1sc, ISA achieves a 56\% improvement over the strongest baseline after 1.6M environment steps.